andrey-leshenko/WaTracker/README.md

 and if they use it a lot you can also know when they go to sleep or wake up!

 ![Timeline screenshot](screenshots/timeline.png)

-## Installation

-Open `chrome://extensions/`, enable the "Developer mode" checkbox at the top of the page, press "Load unpacked extension..." and select the folder with this app.
-Now you can open WaTracker just like a regular program.
-(If you're on Windows, search for it in the Start Menu)

 ## How It Came to Be